 By James A. Broderick, Correspondent, Asbury Park Press, Monday, January 11, 1999

-John Marchetti, 90, Cherry Hill, was one of a small group of scientists who labored at Camp Evans in a top secret laboratory during the 1930s and ’40s on electronic equipment that not only affected course of the war, but would find many peacetime uses
+John Marchetti, 90, Cherry Hill, was one of a small group of scientists who labored at Camp Evans in a top-secret laboratory during the 1930s and ’40s on electronic equipment that not only affected the course of the war but would find many peacetimes uses

 Wall – The Japanese attack on Pearl Harbor, Dec.
 7, 1941, which brought the U.S. into World War II, could have had an entirely different outcome had the defenders made proper, use of a unique electronic device they had at their disposal.

 That’s one of the disclosures made Saturday by one of the scientists who developed that very versatile equipment, which would change forever the conduct of warfare and many peaceful pursuits — radar, an acronym for radio detecting and ranging.